jjnether/obsidian_backup/jnetherton/_TO DO.md

 - Sometimes when killing a source on the switch with tie way closed, it opens tie way then closes again, but not always
 	- PLT26 should not be asserting
 - BUS 1 LIVE not asserting properly for switch where LB01=1
-	- FIXED
+	- FIXED - PSV38 and T_LED
-- Added PB lock to auto/manual mode
+- Added PB lock to auto/manual mode/set to prefer